 Your Game Changer Takeaway

-What we and our children learn through sports competition can help us push through the unexpected roadblocks to our goals in life.
-Keep going.
+What we learn through sports competition can help us push through the unexpected roadblocks to our goals in life.
 Never stop.
 Remember there will be times when you must keep your goals in front of you even though there are so many obstacles in your way.
-You are not alone!
-Let’s keep going with this conversation about grit.
-I want to hear your story and advice to others.
+Keep going.

 The Molly Fletcher Company inspires leaders, teams and organizations to kick-start growth.
 A keynote speaker and author, Molly draws on her decades of experiences working as a sports agent.
 Her company’s Game Changer Negotiation Training workshops teach business people the framework for successful negotiating, so that you can close more deals while building stronger relationships.
 Sign up here to receive our weekly newsletter and subscribe to the Game Changers with Molly Fletcher podcast on iTunes.